 Unfinished Business:

 Library Roof – The Library roof does not need to be replaced.
-The gutters and downspouts need cleaning and the building needs tuckpointing and recaulking of all openings (doors and windows).
+The gutters and downspouts need cleaning (and is done) and the building needs tuckpointing and recaulking of all openings (doors and windows).
 Please see the attached report.

-Director Review – Board members who have not sent their comments to President Mark Miller need to email their comments to Mark Miller.
+Director Review – Board members who have not sent their comments to Board President Mark Miller need to email their comments to Mark Miller.
 Mark will then meet with Director Mary Murphy to discuss the review.

 New Business: